marcelalozano27-ship-it/text-analytics-spring-2026/Assignment 2/README.md

 While Logistic Regression offers greater interpretability, the superior predictive performance of the Linear SVM model makes it the best overall choice for this classification task.

 Therefore, **Linear SVM + TF-IDF is selected as the final deployed model.**

+### Limitations
+Although the model performed strongly on the test dataset, it only achieved 50% accuracy on custom inference samples suggesting weaker performance on out of domain text.

 Link to Colab Notebook: https://colab.research.google.com/drive/18w3sV0mpd1p07AdyAJhTxtppH9EqBoE3?usp=sharing